tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	`Available state list for the current state can be defined` :ref:`here <pedestrianStateAuthoring>`.

 #.
 If state is available, set `StateComponent` to the new state and set :ref:`Movement state <pedestrianMovementState>` according to :ref:`Movement binding data <pedestrianStateBinding>`.
 #.
+If you need to implement custom logic, such as enabling a custom tag for a pedestrian entity when it reaches a node with your own custom type, you can modify the code in the `SelectAchievedTargetUtils.ProcessAchievedTarget` method.
+#.
 After the :ref:`Movement state <pedestrianMovementState>` is set to a new state, the `MovementStateChangedEventTag` tag is enabled & new animation movement animation is running in the appropriate animation system.
 	* For Legacy skin :ref:`LegacyAnimatorSystem <legacyAnimatorExample>`.
 	* For GPU skin :ref:`GPUAnimatorSystem <gpuAnimatorExample>`.